ASKurz/Experimental-design-and-the-GLMM/sketches/Allen---Evans--2001-.md

 You don’t strictly need to do this because the `phase` variable will actually get the job done.
-But the dummies can be instructive and we may as well show the way with both.
+But the dummies can be instructive and we may as well show how to fit the model with both strategies.

 ## Models